Kaniabi/awesome-dev/README.md

     * [tavern](https://taverntesting.github.io/) - Tool to test Rest APIs.
 * Testing Sites
     * [localtest.me](http://readme.localtest.me/) - This site points to your local host (127.0.0.1) and its very usefull for testing applications locally
+    * [ngrok](https://ngrok.com/) - One command for an instant, secure URL to your localhost server through any NAT or firewall.

 ## Text Processing